Welcome to today’s post.

 The use of HTTP patching is useful during the posting of UI data within a grid or form where there are multiple changes by the user and only the deltas are to be posted to the API service without including the remaining fields.
 This gives significant performance benefits between the front-end and backend API services.

-We implemented a basic API HTTP method to perform the patching on the submitted JSON document.
+In the previous post, we implemented a basic API HTTP method to perform the patching on the submitted JSON document.
 The revised API method below clones our original resource data, applies patching and then applies changes to the database:

 [HttpPatch("api/[controller]/BookPatch")]